cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 response during registration as an oracle for whether a given client identity is registered.
 Applications should mitigate against this type of attack by rate limiting or otherwise restricting the registration flow.

+Finally, applications that do not require protection against client enumeration attacks can choose to derive independent OPRF keys for different clients.
+The advantage to using independently-derived OPRF keys is that the server avoids keeping the `oprf_seed` value across different clients, which if leaked would compromise the security for all clients reliant on `oprf_seed`, as noted in {{DL24}}.

 ## Protecting the Registration Masking Key